By David Joel Miller.

 Say goodbye to unhelpful urges. – don’t give in.

-One hallmark of addictions and dysfunctional behaviors is the cravings.
+One hallmark of addictions and dysfunctional behaviors are the cravings.
 Giving in to that desire may seem like the way to reduce the discomfort in the short-term but over the long-term resisting urges will grow your inner strength.

 Rethink your life rules.
 Who says you have to be that way.